 Gunnar is a local artist in Knoxville, TN.

-Gunnars’ process is to create a digital representation of an image in pixels and paint it.
-He needed to move his site from Squarespace to WordPress, and his collection required the creation of an intricate taxonomy to display his images where he wanted them when he uploaded photos to the site.
+Gunnar Quist is a digital creator and painter in Knoxville, Tenn.
+Gunnar’s process centers on creating a digital representation of an image in pixels and then painting it.
+To support his workflow, his website was migrated from Squarespace to WordPress.
+His collection required an intricate taxonomy to ensure images appear exactly where intended when photos are uploaded to the site.

 Tools: WordPress, Illustrator, Photoshop